WordPress Dashboard Explained

 9. Users

-The “Users” menu option shows all of the existing users of your website or blog.
-You can also add new users, edit user settings, delete a user, and manage users’ roles based on their responsibilities.
+The “Users” menu option lists all existing users of your website or blog.
+You can also add new users, edit user settings, delete users, and manage user roles based on their responsibilities.

 10. Tools

-This menu option allows a WordPress user to import data from different platforms like Tumblr, RSS, and LiveJournal, etc. Similarly, you can also export the data from your WordPress website.
-Users can also erase personal data from the WordPress site or export personal data.
-As well, site owners can monitor their WordPress website’s performance, security, and speed within this menu option.
-Site Health assists users to identify site issues and helps them fix those issues.
+This menu option allows WordPress users to import data from platforms such as Tumblr, RSS, and LiveJournal.
+Similarly, you can also export the data from your WordPress website.
+Users can also delete personal data from the WordPress site or export it.
+This menu option lets Site owners monitor their WordPress website’s performance, security, and speed.
+Site Health helps users identify site issues and resolve them.

 11. Settings

 The settings tab allows users to configure their site.
-With this option, you can customize your site title and URL, set default user roles, set default categories, identify the page where your latest posts should appear, moderate comments, and much more.
+With this option, you can customize your site title and URL, set default user roles and identities, identify the page where your latest posts should appear, moderate comments, and much more.

 12. Collapse menu

 At the bottom of the WordPress Dashboard menu, you will see an option named “Collapse menu.”
-Clicking this option will hide the menu item names and will just display the menu item icons.
+Clicking this option hides the menu item names and displays the menu item icons.
 Click again to expand the menu.